 Euphorbiaceae (Spurge family).

 Tahitian gooseberry is a small tropical tree with ovate pointed leaves that grows up to 50 feet tall.
-Tahitian gooseberry bears fruit in abundance on the branches.
+Tahitian gooseberry bears acidic fruit in abundance on the branches.

 It has reddish flowers and pale-yellow waxy fruit, 3/4 - 1" thick and is 6-8 ridged; in the center is a hard stone containing 4-6 seeds.
 The yellow fruit of the Tahitian gooseberry is edible and tastes sour; it is one of the few members of the Euphorbiaceae family that has edible fruit.

 The tart flesh is used as a flavoring or made into jelly in Suriname.